Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other tools needed: Glue, scissors, sewing kit

-With a video tutorial, you’ll be able to follow the instructions easily to create the perfect bowtie collar the first time.
+With the video tutorial, you’ll be able to follow the instructions easily to create the perfect bowtie collar the first time.
 You’ll need fabric, glue, scissors, a needle and thread, a piece of cardboard (for the bow), and collar hardware.
 This design is so cute that you may end up making one for any occasion!

-3. Crochet Pet Collar with Bowknot by Lingzhi Handmade
+3. Crochet Pet Collar With Bowknot by Lingzhi Handmade

 Materials: Acrylic yarn